All Episodes

 He's talking about denuclearization.

-Meanwhile, our military exercises continue, and it's Kim Jong-un now who has his hands tied.
+And it's Kim Jong-un now who has his hands tied.

-Yes, Sean, and and you know, the additional danger here is not just the North Koreans having nuclear weapons.
+And, you know, the additional danger here is not just the North Koreans having nuclear weapons.

-You know, we have to the audience has to remember the North Koreans are getting desperate.
+You know, we have to, the audience has to remember the North Koreans are getting desperate.

-The real danger here, Sean, in addition to North Korea, is kind of a proliferation cascade here, where the North Koreans take their technology, and we've already seen some evidence around the world around about this, and give that nuclear technology and trade it for hard cash and other items to hostile actors that want to attack us as well.
+The real danger here, Sean, in addition to North Korea, is kind of a proliferation cascade here, where the North Koreans take their technology, and we've already seen some evidence around the world about this, and give that nuclear technology and trade it for hard cash and other items to hostile actors that want to attack us as well.

-Um, you know, I'm not a fan of tariffs, never have been.
+You know, I'm not a fan of tariffs, never have been.

-I I spoke out against them on my show, but I have to agree with you here, and I'm willing to eat a little crow.
+I spoke out against them on my show, but I have to agree with you here, and I'm willing to eat a little crow.

 It would be a phenomenal, you know, to denuclearize the entire region would be amazing.